matrix-org/matrix-spec-proposals/drafts/media_repository.rst

 Homeservers should restrict the number and size of remote files that it caches.

-Clients or remote homeservers may try to upload malicious files targeting vunerabilities in either the homeserver thumbnailing or the client decoders.
+Clients or remote homeservers may try to upload malicious files targeting vulnerabilities in either the homeserver thumbnailing or the client decoders.